SAFETY AND CONDUCT

 Procedures to Report Sexual Harassment

-Any student who believes that he or she has experienced prohibited conduct or believes that another student has experienced prohibited conduct, whether from a district employee, another student, or someone else, should immediately report the alleged acts to a teacher, school counselor, principal, other District employee, or the lead Title IX Coordinator listed below.
+Any student who believes that he or she has experienced prohibited conduct or believes that another student has experienced prohibited conduct, whether from a district employee, another student, or someone else, should immediately report the alleged acts to a teacher, school counselor, principal, other District employee, or the lead Title IX Coordinator listed on this page.

 Title IX Coordinator (Lead)